mauriciopaiva12/Information-Collector-v1.0/README.md

 <p>

 There are currently two functions in the full category: DNS Brute Force and PortScan.<br /><br />
-The DNS Brute Force contains two word lists, one 'small', which contains 338 words and the other 'average', which contains 601 words, both presenting only the existing subdomains.<br />
+The DNS Brute Force has been updated and is now complete.
+Word-lists have also been changed, but they can be found on the link below, along with a description of them.<br />
 PortScan, on the other hand, scans the main doors, presenting open and closed doors and differentiating them by colors.

 </p>